rytilahti/python-miio/docs/vacuum.rst

 ::

-    mirobo carpet_mode 1 (or any other true-value, such as 'true')
+    mirobo carpet-mode 1 (or any other true-value, such as 'true')

 To disable:

 ::

-    mirobo carpet_mode 0
+    mirobo carpet-mode 0

 Raw commands